 Our thrift stores have been blessed far beyond the original vision!
 We continue to rely on God for donations and customers, and he has provided far beyond what we expected!
 In March 2015, the Board of Directors approved the relocation of the Pueblo Thrift Store.
 Purchasing a building will increase the profitability of the store, as it not only eliminates the lease payment, but also will require fewer staff to operate.

 A property was purchased in January, and renovations have begun.
-The deadline to move out of the current store is June, 2017.
 We have committed to stay debt-free as a ministry, so we are relying on God to provide the resources to complete this project.

 Still Needed (91k)